arezazadeh/CapstoneProjectOnDiabetes/README.md

 3. **std**: The standard deviation, which is a measure of the amount of variation or dispersion in the set of values, is approximately 22.46 years.
 This suggests that most of the ages lie within 22.46 years above or below the mean age (41.79 years).

-4. **min**: The youngest age in the dataset is 0.08 years, which is likely a baby of about a month old (around 29 days).
+4. **min**: The youngest age in the dataset is 0.08 years, which is a baby of about a month old (around 29 days).

 5. **25% (First Quartile)**: 25% of the people in the dataset are younger than 24 years.
 This is the age below which a quarter of the data falls.